Who among us wants to be forgotten, left alone and uninvolved when we have much to offer?

 We aim to enrich the lives of seniors in our region with three specific approaches:

 First, EDUCATION.
-We provide education in the proper use and disposal of prescriptions medication.
+We provide education in the proper use and disposal of prescription medication.

 An alarming number of doctor and emergency room visits are due to adverse drug events, many of them involving prescription drugs originally prescribed to seniors.
 Our prevention and wellness team facilitates community forums educating seniors on the proper use and disposal of their prescriptions to safeguard against their misuse and abuse.